 Add yogurt, butter and salt into double cream and beat with an electric mixer until ingredients comes together.
 Incorporate icing sugar on high.
 Chill the beaten cream in fridge for 1 or 2 hours.
 Spread on cake and decorate with strawberries and blue berries.

 Mix the Matcha powder and icing sugar.
 Sift it on to the cake.
 Keep cake in airtight container so to keep cake moist and stay fresh up to 5 days.
-(Mine didn’t need to keep in container for 5 days; it finished on the day I baked it and the most day it last is 2 days).
+(Mine didn’t need to keep in container for 5 days); it finished on the day I baked it.